JustinGrote/justingrote.github.io/_posts/2017-12-25-Powershell-Azure-Functions-The-Missing-Manual.md

 ### Special Azure Functions Directories

 1. **Function Directory:** This is where your function files live as you see them in the "View Files" tab.
 The path is stored in the **$EXECUTION_CONTEXT_FUNCTIONDIRECTORY** powershell variable.
 This location is **D:\home\site\wwwroot\\\<functionname\>**, where \<functionname\> is the name of your Azure function.
 For instance, if you name your function Sandbox, the path is *D:\home\site\wwwroot\Sandbox*.
 I recommend running `Set-Location $EXECUTION_CONTEXT_FUNCTIONDIRECTORY` as one of your first function activities so your relative commands can call other resources in your function directory for ease of use.
 2. **Modules Directory:** Inside of your function directory, you can create a directory called "modules" which Azure Functions will autoload any powershell modules that are part of your script.
 While this is an easy option, I generally recommend not using this, and instead loading modules as you need them using Powershell 5.1's built-in loading logic to optimize performance.
-For instance, if your full function package has a library of 50 modules, maybe only 1 or 2 need to be run for any individual invocation, so why
+For instance, if your full function package has a library of 50 modules, maybe only 1 or 2 need to be run for any individual invocation, so no need to take up unnecessary time loading a bunch of modules you won't use.

 ## Variables